 - If you want more website traffic, you'll need to focus on social media and search.

 - If you want more website conversions, you need to build better landing pages.

 - If you want more community engagement, you need better email.

 - Budget: You can do SEO on your own for no cost, but we do recommend investing in professional consulting for this type of project to receive the biggest ROI.
-In this case, you'll want to invest a minimum of $3,000.
-If you're interested in investing in an SEO project, you can team up with our experts to have a strategy in place before the beginning of the school year.
-Learn more.
+If you're interested in an SEO project, you can team up with our experts to have a strategy ready for the start of the school year.

 1. Keyword research

 Keyword research is the most important step in the SEO process, as driving the right traffic to your school's website is the key to success — ranking for the right keywords can make or break the success of a website.

 By researching the keyword demand for schools like yours, you can not only learn which phrases to target with search engine optimization, but also learn more about your prospective families as a whole.